Skip to content

 The Apply Worker uses one persistent slot.
 Table Sync Workers create temporary slots during initial copy, then delete them.

 Slots prevent WAL cleanup.
-If ETL stops consuming (due to crashes, network issues, or a slow consumer), WAL files accumulate on disk.
+If ETL stops consuming because of crashes, network issues, or a slow consumer, WAL files accumulate on disk.
 This can fill your disk.

 To mitigate this risk: